Hanky Panky (Tommy James and the Shondells song): Composition and history

 Barry and Greenwich authored the song in 1963.
-They were in the middle of a recording session for their group, The Raindrops, and realized they needed a B-side for their single, "That Boy John".
+They were in the middle of a recording session for their group, The Raindrops, and realized they needed a B-side for their single "That Boy John".
 The duo then went into the hall and penned the song in 20 minutes.
-Barry and Greenwich weren't particularly pleased with the song and deemed it inferior to the rest of their work.
+The pair was not particularly pleased with the song and deemed it inferior to the rest of their work.
 "I was surprised when [Tommy James' version] was released," Barry commented to Billboard's Fred Bronson.
 "As far as I was concerned it was a terrible song.
 In my mind it wasn't written to be a song, just a B-side."
-Greenwich has a different recollection of events, stating that the song was written in a car at a lover's lane.
-Greenwich claimed that while "everyone else was making out, Jeff and I were making music."
+Greenwich has a different recollection of events, stating that the song was written in a car at a lover's lane; she claimed that while "everyone else was making out, Jeff and I were making music."
 The single "That Boy John"/"Hanky Panky" was released in November 1963.
 The song was also recorded by "an obscure R&B girl group", The Summits, in 1963 (as Harmon 1017/Rust 5072), but failed to chart.